Atomahawk/mobile-marketing-solutions/README.md

 The analysis can also be further improved by expanding the analysis to include previous months as well as new incoming data.
 With additional data, we can explore seasonality and see how subway traffic varies over time to further target ads.

 This analysis is also replicable across other transit systems with publicly available data, such as the Bay Area Rapid Transit (BART) system.
-This may prove to be a viable future project since the Client has partnerships within the San Francisco area
+This may prove to be a viable future project since the Client has partnerships within the San Francisco area.

+## Project Team

+Andrew Tom | andrewtom.careers@gmail.com | https://github.com/Atomahawk
+Emily Miller | ejm714@gmail.com | https://github.com/ejm714
+Florian Philippi | florian@philippi.info | https://github.com/Flowinger
+Paul Lim | plim0793@gmail.com | https://github.com/plim0793